-Sought after for her insightful interpretations and dynamic presence, New Zealand-born Gemma New is a leader among the new generation of conductors.
-She is currently in her sixth season as the Music Director of the Hamilton Philharmonic Orchestra and her second season as Principal Guest Conductor of the Dallas Symphony Orchestra.
-Hailed as â€śa rising star in the musical firmamentâ€ť (St. Louis Post-Dispatch), New was awarded Solti Foundation Career Assistance Awards in 2017, 2019 and 2020.
+Sought after for her insightful interpretations and dynamic presence, New Zealand-born Gemma New is Music Director of the Hamilton Philharmonic Orchestra and Principal Guest Conductor of the Dallas Symphony Orchestra.
+Hailed by the St. Louis Post-Dispatch as â€śa rising star in the musical firmamentâ€ť, New is the recipient of the 2021 Solti Conducting Award.

 The 2020/21 season has seen Gemma New make debuts with the Seattle Symphony and the New Zealand Symphony, which she conducted on three programs including Handelâ€™s Messiah on a global IDAGIO livestream.
 In January, she returned to the Atlanta Symphony Orchestra and this Spring, she makes her Spain debut with the Basque National Orchestra.
 She leads three subscription programs with the Dallas Symphony in her second season as Principal Guest Conductor.

 New recently made debuts with the Cleveland Orchestra, Philadelphia Orchestra, National Symphony Orchestra, San Francisco Symphony, Detroit Symphony, Indianapolis Symphony, Milwaukee Symphony and with the New York Philharmonic on a Young Peopleâ€™s Concert.
 Her 2019/20 season included international engagements with the Helsinki Philharmonic, Kristiansand Symfoniorkester, Beethoven Orchester Bonn, Ulster Orchestra, and New Zealand Symphony.